StackStorm/st2docs/docs/source/packs.rst

      defaults:
        enabled: false

-* If /opt/stackstorm/overrides/<packname>.yaml is present, then any any pack defaults, or resource specific overrides are applied.
+* If ``/opt/stackstorm/overrides/<packname>.yaml`` is present, then any pack defaults, or resource specific overrides are applied.
 The <pack>.yaml allows you to alter the state of all the resources of a particular type, via the defaults property (e.g. all sensors within the pack), or by individual resource type, via the exceptions property (e.g. only alter state of individual actions).
-  The format of the <pack>.yaml is as follows (set to disable everything, except for individual resource of each type):
+  The format of the ``<pack>.yaml`` is as follows (set to disable everything, except for individual resource of each type):

 .. code-block:: bash